What You’ll Learn 📊

 Replay speed

-You can slow down the replay mode to:
+You can slow down the replay to:

-1/2x, 1/4x, 1/8x, 1/20x, 1/50x, 1/100x, 1/200x, 1/500x, 1/1000x or 1/2000x real-time,
+1/2x, 1/4x, 1/8x, 1/20x, 1/50x, 1/100x, 1/200x, 1/500x, 1/1000x, or 1/2000x real-time.

-1x, 2x, 4x, 8x, 10x, 100x, 1000x, 2000x or 5000x real-time.
+1x, 2x, 4x, 8x, 10x, 100x, 1000x, 2000x, or 5000x real-time.

 How to work with events?